Nobody Is Talking About These Hidden Startup Ideas (But They Are Profitable)

 A company posting for someone to manually review and tag customer feedback is describing a text analysis tool.
 Job postings are a surprisingly accurate signal of where software is not yet doing what it should be.

-Talk to People in Industries That Don't Talk to Founders
+3. Talk to People in Industries That Rarely Interface With the Startup World

 Most startup founders talk to other startup founders, to people in tech, to people in cities with active startup scenes.
 The industries that rarely interface with the startup world, agriculture, building trades, independent healthcare, funeral services, veterinary care, and court reporting, are full of operational problems that have never had a founder pay serious attention to them.

-A conversation with a practicing podiatrist or an independent electrical contractor often surfaces software needs that nobody in the startup ecosystem has ever thought to address.
+A conversation with a practising podiatrist or an independent electrical contractor often surfaces software needs that nobody in the startup ecosystem has ever thought to address.

 The following ideas are not trending.
 They are not generating press coverage or appearing in startup newsletters.
 They are generating revenue for the small number of founders who have already found them, and they remain open because most founders are looking elsewhere.